Degree Fields

 Military aircraft and helicopters are purchased by governments to meet national defense needs, such as delivering weapons to military targets and transporting troops and equipment around the globe.
 Some of these aircraft are specifically designed to deliver or guide a powerful array of ordnance to military targets with tremendous maneuverability and low detectability.
 Other aircraft, such as unmanned aerial vehicles, are produced to gather defense intelligence such as radio signals or to monitor movement on the ground.

 Firms producing guided missiles and missile propulsion units sell primarily to military and government organizations.
-Although missiles are viewed predominantly as offensive weapons, improved guidance systems have led to their increased use as defensive systems.
+Although missiles are viewed predominantly as offensive weapons, improved guidance systems have led to their use as defensive systems.
 This part of the industry also produces space vehicles and the rockets for launching them into space.
 Consumers of spacecraft include the National Aeronautics and Space Administration (NASA), the U.S. Department of Defense (DOD), telecommunications companies, television networks, and news organizations.
 Firms producing space satellites are discussed with the computer and electronic product manufacturing industry in this publication because satellites are primarily electronic products.

 The Federal Government traditionally has been the aerospace industry's biggest customer.
 The vast majority of Government contracts to purchase aerospace equipment are awarded by DOD.
 NASA also is a major purchaser of the industry's products and services, mainly for space vehicles and launch services.